CodeBlooded-kcfr/HEAT1/README.txt

-Langston University Team: ìCode Bloodedî - HEAT (Hosted Entrepreneur Access Technology) - Fostering Entrepreneurship
+Langston University Team: ‚ÄúCode Blooded‚Äù - HEAT (Hosted Entrepreneur Access Technology) - Fostering Entrepreneurship

 Everyday there is a new entrepreneur and business being built; but have you ever thought to yourself, how would you promote it?
 Many Customers

 love to shop, eat, have fun, and find other things to do.
-Our solution ìHEATî help you find young, up-and-coming, professional entrepreneurs.
+Our solution ‚ÄúHEAT‚Äù help you find young, up-and-coming, professional entrepreneurs.

 HEAT creates a networking system to help entrepreneurs grow their business.
 We have an option for customers to sign up, and find entertaining

 things to do or want to get done.
 This project was created using Java, Android Studio, Database, SQL, PhotoShop, and OpenShot.
 To use the

 application, a user must first create an account.
-Depending on the userís purpose for utilizing the app, you can either sign up for an
+Depending on the user‚Äôs purpose for utilizing the app, you can either sign up for an

 entrepreneur path or a customer path.
 The entrepreneurial path gives the user the ability to promote their business by giving a description of